EverythingsComputer/ShunyaNet-Sentinel/README.md

 -   On the same machine
 -   On the same local network
--   Over the internet using your solution of choice (reverse proxy, VPS, Tailscale, etc.)
+-   Over the internet using your solution of choice (e.g., Tailscale)

-For alerting, the program utilizes Slack Webhooks, enabling push notifications to be sent to a mobile device running Slack.
+For alerting, the program also utilizes Slack Webhooks, enabling push notifications to be sent to a mobile device running Slack.
+Notifications are also shown in the program GUI.

-The program is compatible with:
+The ShunyaNet Sentinel is compatible with the latest versions of Linux, MacOS, and Windows*

-- Linux
-- macOS
+The quality of reporting and analysis will be heavily influenced by the prompt, context size, RSS feeds (garbage in, garbage out...) and LLM chosen.
+It's recommended you turn off thinking features.
+Models that seem to have performed well, include:
+- GPT OSS 20b (thinking set to LOW in LMStudio)
+- GPT OSS 120b (prob. overkill)
-- Windows*
+- Hermes 4 70b
+- Gemma 3 27b it abliterated (mlabonne's version)
+- Qwen3 32b and/or VL 30b (i forget which...)

-\*Strongly suggest macOS or Linux.
+*Strongly suggest macOS or Linux.
 See Known Issues below.

 ------------------------------------------------------------------------